szkly/node-kreta/README.md

 const password = "1970-01-01";

 (async () => {
-    // We store the bearer object which contains the accesss token and refresh token const bearer = await kreta.login(instituteCode, username, password);
+    // We store the bearer object which contains the access token and refresh token const bearer = await kreta.login(instituteCode, username, password);

-    // We pass on the institute code and the access token which we received earlier const absences = await kreta.getAbsences(instituteCode, bearer.accessToken);
+    // We pass on the access token which we received earlier const absences = await kreta.getAbsences(bearer.accessToken);

     console.log(absences);
 })();